Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral coatings to build up in your pipes and fixtures.
-This can create clogs and decreased water pressure.
+This can cause clogs and decreased water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
-Soft water preserves the luster and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
+Soft water preserves the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.

 Soft water is doesn’t have a lot of minerals.
 It doesn’t cause deposits in pipes or limit water flow in fixtures.